samssausages/ZFS_crypto_unlock/README.md

 zfs load-key poolname/datasetname
 zfs mount poolname/datasetname
 ```
+## How to use the script on boot  (Looking for someone to add general linux instructions)
+This depends heavily on your system.
+### Unraid
+1. Install User Scripts Plugin
+2. Create New Script and copy/paste ZFS_crypto_unlock.sh
+3. Set to "At Startup of Array"

+## How to auto mount a usb on boot
+This also depends on your system.
+### Unraid
+1. Install Unassigned Devices Plugin
+2. Expand settings for specific USB
+3. Configure to automount in the Settings menu

+## Maintainance Tasks
 ### Modify Dataset Keyfile Storage Location
 If you move the keyfile, you need to update the dataset with the new location.
 1. Unload Key